savob/statopt-python/README.md

 |`receiver.distortion.addDistortion`  |  Add receiver linear distortion |
 |`receiver.distortion.fileName`       |  File specifying 1-to-1 voltage mapping (structure containing "input" and "output" vectors of same length) |

-# Remaining Work
+# Future Work

-- [x] Fix up and validate the adaption system
-- [x] Perform more varied tests of the system
-- [x] Polish up the figure formatting.
-E.g. prevent axes labels overlapping adjacent plots when the window is sized smaller.
-- [x] Port more example configurations for users
-- [x] Update and upload documentation for operation based on the "readme"s from MATLAB
-- [x] Clean up comments and disclaimers in files
-- [ ] Verify accuracy of system simulation (pulse and CTLE responses)
-- [ ] Investigate the use of an alternative, more interactive graphics library like [pyqt](https://www.pyqtgraph.org/) or [Altair](https://altair-viz.github.io/index.html)
+- [ ] Investigate the use of an alternative, more interactive graphics library for figures like [pyqt](https://www.pyqtgraph.org/) or [Altair](https://altair-viz.github.io/index.html)
-- [x] Improve installation process.
-Perhaps preparing this as a package for Anaconda or pip.
+- [ ] Consider allowing the chaining of `.s4p` files to allow systems to be more flexible.
+For example allowing one to change the transmission line but keeping the same die-to-pad channel.

 # Dependancies